Orion-AI-Lab/orion-ai-lab.github.io/README.md

 # Commit changes
 git commit -m "This is the commit message, e.g. Fix bug, Change profile, Add article"

-# Get the latest changes in case someone else has committed something in the meantime
-git pull

 # Push changes to the GitHub repo
 git push